MerginMaps/docs/src/layer/settingup_forms_settings.md

 Don't forget to save and synchronise your project!

-When you survey a new point in <MobileAppName />, you will see the pre-filled values
+When you survey a new point in <MobileAppName />, you will see the values are automatically filled in:

 ![default values](./input_forms_defaults1.png)

 ## Constraints
-When collecting data, you may want to apply constraints to certain field(s) to avoid mistakes when the values are filled out in the field.
+When collecting data, you may want to apply constraints to certain field(s) to avoid mistakes when the values are filled in in the field.

 :::tip
 Clone <MerginMapsProject id="documentation/form_setup" /> to follow this example!